KomputeProject/kompute/README.md

 ## Motivations

-This project started after seeing that a lot of new and renowned ML & DL projects like Pytorch, Tensorflow, Alibaba DNN, between others, have either integrated or are looking to integrate the Vulkan SDK to add mobile (and cross-vendor) GPU support.
+This project started after seeing that a lot of new and renowned ML & DL projects like Pytorch, Tensorflow, Alibaba DNN, Tencent NCNN - among others - have either integrated or are looking to integrate the Vulkan SDK to add mobile (and cross-vendor) GPU support.

 The Vulkan SDK offers a great low level interface that enables for highly specialized optimizations - however it comes at a cost of highly verbose code which requires 500-2000 lines of code to even begin writing application code.
 This has resulted in each of these projects having to implement the same baseline to abstract the non-compute related features of Vulkan.
-This large amount of non-standardised boiler-plate can result in limited knowledge transfer, higher chance of unique framework implementation bugs being introduced, between others.
+This large amount of non-standardised boiler-plate can result in limited knowledge transfer, higher chance of unique framework implementation bugs being introduced, etc.

 We are currently developing Vulkan Kompute not to hide the Vulkan SDK interface (as it's incredibly well designed) but to augment it with a direct focus on Vulkan's GPU computing capabilities.
 [This article](https://towardsdatascience.com/machine-learning-and-data-processing-in-the-gpu-with-vulkan-kompute-c9350e5e5d3a) provides a high level overview of the motivations of Kompute, together with a set of hands on examples that introduce both GPU computing as well as the core Vulkan Kompute architecture.